The Midnight Choir

 "The Midnight Choir" is the second single taken from The Thrills' third album, Teenager.
-It was released on October 29, 2007, as a download-only single and did not chart in the UK Singles Chart.
+It was released on 29 October 2007, as a download-only single and did not chart in the UK Singles Chart.

+Reviewer Lisa Verrico described it as "rousing", though characterized the album as "a collection of top-tapping tunes [which] fail to nail any edge."

 The single was originally planned to be released on two 7" vinyl records (each with different artwork and B-sides) as well as on CD with a third new song.
 Seemingly at the last minute the physical formats were pulled and the song was released only as a download.
 One of the B-sides, "Mystery," was sent as a free download to members of the Thrills mailing list.
 The other B-sides, entitled "To Be A Spectacular Failure" (from the CD release) and "You're So Easy On Yourself," have not been released.